Dragut: Origin and early career

-Dragut was born in Karatoprak near Bodrum, on the Aegean coast of Asia Minor, in the sub-district called Saravalos in the western tip of Bodrum peninsula (which is called Turgutreis in his honour today) or probably in the Karabağ village on the Aegean coast of Asia Minor.
+Dragut was born in Karatoprak (known today as Turgutreis in his honour) near Bodrum, on the Aegean coast of Asia Minor, in the sub-district called Saravalos in the western tip of Bodrum peninsula; or probably in the Karabağ village on the Aegean coast of Asia Minor.
 His family were either Greek Christians or Turkish Muslims.

 At the age of 12 he was noticed by an Ottoman army commander for his extraordinary talent in using spears and arrows and was recruited by him.
-Under his support the young Turgut became a skilled sailor, an outstanding gunner, and was trained as a cannoneer and master of siege artillery, a skill which would play an important role in Turgut's future success and reputation as a superb naval tactician.
+Under his support, the young Turgut became a skilled sailor, an outstanding gunner, and was trained as a cannoneer and master of siege artillery, a skill which would play an important role in Turgut's future success and reputation as a superb naval tactician.
 The Ottoman Turkish governor eventually carried Turgut off to Egypt in 1517, where he participated in the Ottoman conquest of Egypt as a cannoneer.
 He further improved his skills in this field during his presence in Cairo.
 Following the death of his master, Turgut went to Alexandria and began his career as a sailor after joining the fleet of Sinan Pasha.
 He immediately became one of the favourite crewmen of the famous corsair due to his success in hitting enemy vessels with cannons.
 Turgut soon mastered the skills of seamanship and became the captain of a brigantine, while given 1/4 of its ownership.
 After several successful campaigns, he became the sole owner of the brigantine.
-Turgut later became the captain and owner of a galiot, and arming it with the most advanced cannons of that period, he started to operate in the Eastern Mediterranean, especially targeting the shipping routes between Venice and the Aegean islands belonging to the Repubblica Serenissima.
+Turgut later became the captain and owner of a galiot, and arming it with the most advanced cannons of that period, he started to operate in the Eastern Mediterranean, especially targeting the shipping routes between Venice and the Aegean islands belonging to the Republica Serenissima.

 In 1520, he joined the fleet of Hayreddin Barbarossa, who would become his protector and best friend.
 Turgut was soon promoted to the rank of Chief Lieutenant, by Barbarossa, and was given command of 12 galiot-class naval vessels.
 In 1526, Turgut Reis captured the fortress of Capo Passero in Sicily.
 Between 1526 and 1533 he landed several times at the ports of the Kingdom of Sicily and the Kingdom of Naples, while intercepting the ships which sailed between Spain and Italy, capturing many of them.

 In May 1533, commanding four fustas and 18 barques, Turgut Reis captured two Venetian galleys near the island of Aegina.
 In June and July 1538 he accompanied Barbarossa on his pursuit of Andrea Doria in the Adriatic Sea, while capturing several fortresses on the coasts of Albania as well as the Gulf of Preveza and the island of Lefkada.
 In August 1538 Turgut Reis captured Candia in Crete as well as several other Venetian possessions in the Aegean Sea.